Next.js 15 - Setting Up next-intl + AI Pre-Translation

 }

-To change languages with next-intl, we import the useRouter and usePathname hooks from next-intl/client.
+To change languages with next-intl, we import the useRouter and usePathname hooks from our i18n/navigation.ts file.
 The usePathname hook gives us the current pathname without the current locale.
-We then pass the pathname and the selected locale to router.push to apply it.
+We then pass the pathname and the selected locale to router.replace to apply it.

 That’s it!
-Let’s add it to the bottom of our page:
+Let’s add it to our navbar:

 A fully internationalized page changing languages with an HTML select element

-We now have a fully translated and internationalized Next.js app using the App Router and next-intl! 🥳
+We now have a fully translated and internationalized Next.js 15 app with next-intl! 🥳

 Summing It Up...

-With next-intl, internationalizing a Next 13 App Router project is a breeze, especially when used with i18nexus.
-Not only do we have automatic machine translations for all our messages, but we are able to later invite professional translators to our i18nexus project to edit and verify our translations.
+With next-intl, the initial configuration may seem a bit daunting.
+But once it's set up, internationalizing your Next.js App Router project is a breeze, especially when used with i18nexus.
+Not only do we have automatic AI translations for all our messages, but we are able to later invite professional translators to our i18nexus project to edit and verify our translations.

-To learn more about next-intl and what other features it has, I recommend reading the documentation here.
+To learn more about next-intl, I recommend reading the documentation here.
 Happy internationalizing! 🌏

 Level up your localization